 Most children's and young people's needs will be met through the resources available to mainstream schools.
 If additional support is needed and requires the support of at least two outside agencies, the TAF process will take place.
-This is the school's commitment to Early Help support.
-The TAF process looks at a child's needs and the support within Education, Health, Social Care and the family.
+This is the schools commitment to Early Help support.
+The TAF process look at a child's needs and the support with in Education, Health, Social Care and the family.
 The TAF meetings are recorded on the Rights 4 Children platform which is part of Early Help.
-As part of all TAFs, parents complete an 'All about my child' document where they express views about their child's needs.